“I woke up, I showered, I did my hair, and I put on minimal makeup like I do every single day when I’m not in quarantine.”

 Marissa Ingrasci describes the importance of maintaining a regular routine to support her schedule with the same kind of structure and focus that she’s used to.
 The day Ingrasci described was part of her new normal; she prepared to lead a live meditation for thousands of followers, where names like Jen Atkin and Desi Perkins popped up in the feed.

 Ingrasci is a teacher at the Hoffman Process, a widely-acclaimed, celeb-loved self-help retreat in Napa County.
 In an effort to help graduates and non-graduates start their days with a clear head, The Hoffman Process has been leading free morning meditations on their Instagram.
-The program is part of the non-profit’s continued and developing efforts to help people maintain mental clarity during these uncertain times.
+The program is part of the non-profit’s continued and developing efforts to help people maintain mental clarity during uncertain times.